-When the fault code is displayed, the appliance will require to be reset manually.
+When the red fault LED is illuminated, the appliance will require to be reset manually.
 Before resetting the boiler, check what action is required to be taken, using the information on the fault code table below.
 Allow a period of two minutes to elapse before rotate the mode selector knob across the O position (see fig. 1).